Shahbulag Castle: Name and Etymology

-The castle was named Shahbulag ("Shah's spring") after a nearby spring bearing the same name located around the lower part of the Xaçınçay (Khachen) River.
+The castle was named Shahbulag ('Shah's spring', also Shah-Bulaghi) after a nearby spring bearing the same name located around the lower part of the Khachinchay (Khachen) River.
 Before the construction of the castle, the area around it was known as Tarnagyut, which, according to Armenian archaeologist Hamlet Petrosyan, is a corruption of Tigranakert, the ruined ancient city which lies nearby the castle.
+Some historians in the late 18th and 19th centuries still called the castle "Tarnakut" or "Tarnavut", such as Abd al-Razzaq Beg Donboli (died 1827/28) and Abbasgulu Bakikhanov (died 1847).

 History

-After the death of Iranian ruler Nadir Shah, the Caucasus territory was split into several khanates, one of which was the Karabakh Khanate founded by Panah Ali Khan Javanshir.
-The first capital of the khanate was the Bayat Castle built in 1748.
-The capital was soon moved to the newly constructed Shahbulag Castle located in lowland Karabakh.
-Eventually, Panah Ali Khan moved the capital to its final location, Shusha, a natural fortress located on a hardly penetratable mountain rock.
-Once construction of Shusha castle was completed, Panah Ali Khan relocated there with all of his court, nobles, and meliks.
-Nevertheless, the khans of Karabakh kept about 3,000 strong horse cavalry in Shahbulag Castle at all times for defense purposes.
-The designs of Shahbulag, Shusha and Askeran castles resemble each other.
+Following the assassination of the Iranian shah (king) Nader Shah (r.
+1736–1747) in 1747, internal chaos erupted in Iran, particularly in the South Caucasus, where semi-autonomous khanates emerged as a result of the lack of a centralized government.
+Amongst them was the Karabakh Khanate, established by Panah Ali Khan of the Javanshir tribe.
+Before Panah Ali Khan had Shahbulag Castle constructed, he fought and defeated the inhabitants of the Melikdom of Khachen, as they were hostile towards him and lived near the area that Shahbulag would be constructed.
+In 1752, the construction of Shahbulag Castle was complete at the base of a mountain in Tarnavut district.
+Panah Ali Khan relocated everyone from Bayat Castle to Shahbulag, which brought him within close proximity of the highlands ruled by the five Armenian melikdoms.
+Following the construction of Panahabad fortress in Shusha, Panah Ali Khan relocated the notables, dignitaries, and tribal leaders there.

+In May 1805, Panah Ali Khan's son and successor Ibrahim Khalil Khan signed the Treaty of Kurekchay, which granted Russia full authority over Karabakh's external affairs in exchange for a yearly payment.
+On July 6, an Iranian force defeated a Russian force at Shahbulag, subsequently taking control over the castle.

 Castle

-The castle was called Shahbulag ("Shah's spring") honouring the nearby spring.
-The complex which included mosques, houses, baths and a market was built in 1751–52.
-During the construction, limestone and dimension stone were used.
-Only the castle itself and the mosque on its northwestern end survived.
+The complex, which included mosques, houses, baths and a market, was built in 1751–52.
+During construction, limestone and dimension stone were used.
+Only the castle itself and the mosque on its northwestern end have survived.
 The castle has a rectangular architectural design, and its external walls are reinforced with circular and semicylinder towers.
 The walls and towers contain embrasures and merlons typical for defence structures.
 The castle walls are 7 m high, and the towers are 8.5 m high.
 The entrance to the castle is in the middle section of the eastern wall.
 During the reign of the khan, it was protected by two-story tower-like premises.
 The top floor was intended for the khan, with a stone staircase leading to it from the castle yard.
 The castle was built from half-hewn whole stones.